jsmolka/blog/content/posts/progress-report-4/index.md

 The fixed version of the renderer applies the `transform` function to the current pixel, which returns the coordinates inside the bitmap.
 Those are then used to determine the pixel's color.
 The matrix used in the Yeti demo scales the bitmap by two and thus fills the entire screen.
 The black pixels on the right are part of the game and not by the emulator.

 ## Color Masking
 The Game Boy Advance encodes colors in the BGR555 format and stores them in 16-bit halfwords.
 They are stored in a dedicated area in memory called palette RAM (PRAM).
-It consists of two 512 byte blocks for background and sprite colors.
+It consists of two 512-byte blocks for background and sprite colors.
 The first color of each block can be used to draw transparent pixels.
-An obvious use case for this are sprites, which aren't always perfect squares.
+An obvious use case for this is sprites, which aren't always perfect squares.
 If a pixel has been marked as transparent, the next pixel in the drawing order will be displayed.

 {{<wrap>}}
   {{<image src="img/safety-screen-bug.png" caption="Mother 3 without color masking">}}